 Apple Cake with Rum Sauce: Similar to a Sticky Toffee Pudding, the top is a little browned and crunchy, the inside moist, dense.
 The soaks into the top as the rest pools around it on the plate.

-Rich & Chewy Brownies: Deep, dark chocolate, with or without additional chocolate chunks, these are a bit homely, but make up what they lack in looks by their intensely chocolate taste.
-Have a glass of milk on hand.
+Rich & Chewy Brownies: Deep, dark chocolate, with or without additional chocolate chunks.
+These are a bit homely, but make up what they lack in looks by their intensely chocolate taste.
+Have milk on hand!

 Butterscotch Sauce: Here I’ve culled two of my favorites, one a bit easier, the other more traditional, both simply delicious.
 Very close to a Caramel Sauce and using most of the same ingredients.

-Chocolate Pots de Creme: This little custard like puddings are extremely rich and a perfect ending to an elegant meal.
+Chocolate Pots de Creme: These little custard like puddings are extremely rich and a perfect ending to an elegant meal.
 Just don’t tell anyone how easy this blender recipe is.
-A perfect recipe for a non-cook!
+A perfect recipe for a non-cook – these will be highly requested.

 Fregolata Tart with Jam and Almonds: Simply the best tart you’ll ever make, and the easiest.
 One bowl, press in dough, spread with jam and a nut of your choice.
 Truly simple ingredients transformed.